Driver and Vehicle Safety Standards

 - All items or materials, which may move around during transport by truck or trailer, will be secured or tarped.

 - No more that three (3) persons will ride in the front seat of a state or covered entity vehicle.
 Where only two (2) single seats exist, only one rider may ride in each seat.

 - Drivers of state or other covered entity vehicles will drive in a courteous manner at all times.

-- Any driver of a motor vehicle, while functioning as an agent of the state, that is involved in two accidents in a twenty four (24) month period as a result of backing and or rear ending shall, in addition to the above paragraph be declared uninsurable for a period of three (3) months following the second accident.
+- Under Risk Management Administrative Rules 260:70-9-1(3)(H), any driver of a motor vehicle, while functioning as an agent of the state, that is involved in two accidents in a twenty four (24) month period as a result of backing and or rear ending shall, in addition to the above paragraph be declared uninsurable for a period of three (3) months following the second accident.

 - Before operating a state or other covered entity vehicle, the driver is responsible for checking to see that all necessary safety equipment and control devices are in good condition before he/she operates it.